Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation

-In this paper, we propose DRILL, the very first decouple representation distillation framework for semi-supervised regression.
-DRIIL is implemented by the DDE, where we transform the score prediction task into the discrete buckets distribution estimation to mitigate the risk of overfitting.
-Then, the DDA is proposed to enhance the generalization by aligning the target buckets and non-target buckets between the teacher and student on the distribution of buckets.
-Extensive experimental results across multiple datasets spanning four domains—audio, image, text, and tabular medical data—demonstrate that DRILL outperforms state-of-the-art methods, indicating its superior generalization capability.
-Exploring more data modalities and developing a unified semi-supervised regression framework are left as directions for future work.
+In this paper, we propose DKD, the very first dual-stream knowledge distillation framework for fully exploiting the abundance of unlabeled samples and noise mitigation in pseudo-label supervision in SSR.
+DKD is designed to distill both continuous-valued knowledge and distribution information, which better preserves regression magnitudes and enhances the sample efficiency.
+Then, the DDA is proposed to further enhance the student’s capacity to mitigate noise in pseudo-label supervision and learn a more well-calibrated regression predictor.
+Extensive experimental results across multiple datasets spanning four domains demonstrate that DKD outperforms state-of-the-art methods, indicating its superior generalization capability.